Riso-stratifications and a tree invariant: introduction

 \subsection{Summary of the results}

-Many of our results hold under quite a large generality, and on our way, we also obtain some more results which might be interesting.
+Many of our results hold under quite a large generality, and on our way, we also obtain some more results of interest.
 Here are some details:

 \begin{enumerate} \item The heart of this paper is the \emph{Riso-Triviality Theorem}~\ref{thm:RTT}, which states that the riso-triviality space is definable.
 From this, one easily deduces the definability of the riso-tree mentioned in Section~\ref{sec:i:risotree} (Corollary~\ref{cor:riso-tree}).
-This result do not only work in $K = \CCt[t^{\QQ}]$, but more generally in arbitrary spherically closed valued fields $K$ of equi-characteristic $0$.
+This result holds not only in $K = \CCt[t^{\QQ}]$, but more generally in a varied class of spherically closed valued fields $K$ of equi-characteristic $0$.
 Moreover, instead of working in the pure valued field language, one can also work in any $1$-h-minimal expansion of $K$ in the sense of \cite{iCR.hmin}.
 This includes for example expansions by analytic functions and the power-bounded $T$-convex structures introduced by van den Dries and Lewenberg \cite{DL.Tcon1}.